DavidY-23/grp1frontend/README.md

 Our app was deployed using Firebase Hosting and can be found [here](https://capstone-e3196.web.app/).

+To use the Locator section of our app, you would need to enable the server [here](https://cors-anywhere.herokuapp.com/corsdemo).

+To test
 # Link to our recipe search API:
 https://www.themealdb.com/